seonghyeonye/CS492_cv_Zoommalgo/README.md

 ## Run Model
 * python main.py
 * Currently, the hyperparameters are fixed for the best result.
 If you would like to change hyperparameters, change the values in parser from Options (line 208)
-* Trained model will be saved every 50 epoch or when top1 and top5 validation accuracy is updated with best value.
+* Trained model will be saved every 50 epoch or when top1 and top5 validation accuracy is updated with the best value.

 ## Dataset
-* NAVER Fashion dataset is consisted of 1060 train, 265 validation and 58735 unlabeled images.
+* NAVER Fashion dataset consists of 1060 train, 265 validation, and 58735 unlabeled images.
 In total, labeled data consist of only 1~2%.

 ## Method
-* SimMixMatch is a model combining contrastive learning from SimCLR model to MixMatch model.
-We found that our model have both properties of SimCLR and MixMatch.
+* SimMixMatch is a model combining contrastive learning from the SimCLR model to the MixMatch model.
+We found that our model has both properties of SimCLR and MixMatch.
+* Class SimLoss2() in Simloss.py plays an important role in contrastive learning.
+It calculates loss with cosine similarity and is generalized by K number of augmentations.

 ## Results
 * After fintuning with appropriate hyperparameters, our best validation accuracy score was 20.4% for top1 accuracy and 35.6% for top5 accuracy.
 We ranked third place in <a href= "https://ai.nsml.navercorp.com/">NSML</a> leaderboard system.